 Over-the-counter (OTC) head lice treatments sometimes are not the most effective.

-- True.
+True.
 Here's why: Head lice can be resistant to the active ingredients in over the counter (OTC) treatments in some communities.
 These are the ones you can buy in the store without a prescription.
 If head lice are resistant it means the treatments may not kill them.
 The likelihood of resistance varies across the country.
-Your pediatrician can assist in helping you choose an appropriate treatment option before you do so on your own.
+Your pediatrician can help you choose an appropriate treatment option for your child.

 Prescription treatments always cost more than OTC treatments.

-- False.
+False.
 Here's why: Parents sometimes treat their children with OTC treatments up to 5 times before seeking help from their pediatrician.
-You should consider the cost of potential multiple treatments, plus the cost of other infestation-related activities when choosing a treatment option.
-That having been said, prescription medications are usually moreexpensive to purchase and may not always be covered by health insurance.
+You should consider the cost of potential multiple treatments.
+That said, though, prescription medications are usually more expensive to purchase and may not always be covered by health insurance.
 So, it is a good idea to check your coverage when you are making your decision.

 All head lice treatments call for 2 applications.